-Moodbidri, also spelled as Moodabidri is an ancient Jain temple town located just about 35 km from the coastal town of Mangalore in Karnataka.
-We all know about the giant Bahubali statue at Shravabelagola but what you may not know that Jainism is an integral part of Karnataka’s cultural and ethnic fabric.
+Moodbidri is an ancient Jain temple town located just about 35 km from the coastal city of Mangalore in Karnataka.
+We all know about the giant Bahubali statue at Shravanabelagola but what you may not know that Jainism is an integral part of Karnataka’s cultural and ethnic fabric.
 I discovered a bit of it in and around Moodbidri Jain Temple town.

 Come with me for a walk around this town full of Jain temples known as Basadi.
 There are 18 main temples or Basadis.
 About 10 of them are located on the same road known as Jain Temple Road.
-In fact, the literature says Moodbidri has 18 temples, 18 lakes and 18 roads interconnecting the villages.
-I could definitely see 18 or maybe more Jain temples.
+In fact, the literature says this place has 18 temples, 18 lakes and 18 roads interconnecting the villages.
+I could definitely see 18 or maybe more of them.
 There are quite a few big and small roads although I could not count their number.
 I did not see any lakes or ponds except at one temple.
-I assume the development of human race in last few hundred years would have taken a toll on the lakes.
+I assume the development of the human race in the last few hundred years would have taken a toll on the lakes.

 History of Moodbidri

 Moodbidri comes from two words Moodu & Bidru that respectively mean East and Bamboo.
 I assume bamboo was grown here.
 At present, you hardly see any Bamboo plantation in the area.
 It is full of coconut and areca nut trees.
 It is a quaint town on the Mangalore -Karkala Road – part of Tulu Nadu.